MetaMask/metamask-docs/services/reference/arbitrum/quickstart.md

 #### Axios

-1. In your project folder, install the Axios package using npm:
+1. In your project folder, install the `axios` package using npm:

     ```bash
     npm i axios